I should have titled this how to grow and sell rooted cuttings instead of “why do plants have to be inspected?”

 This is really about plants that I bought from one of my customers.

-In other post somebody asked me why plants have to be inspected and how can we make any money growing and selling plants if we have to buy the soil that we put in the pots.
+In another post, somebody asked me why plants have to be inspected and how can we make any money growing and selling plants if we have to buy the soil that we put in the pots.
 These are good questions and fair questions.
-Below is my reply to here as well as some plants that I just purchased and have to plant in my nursery today.
+Below is my reply to her as well as some plants that I just purchased and have to plant in my nursery today.

 Kathy, this is an excellent question.
 But first let me start with a question to you and anybody else that buys plants.
 Would you be comfortable buying plants from a grower that was not meeting the standards of your state?
 I certainly would not.
 If we were not regulated, disease and insect infested plants and soil would be sold everyday.
 Pests from around the world would be shipped virtually everywhere and we would all be in serious trouble with pests in our yards.
 That’s why there are standards that we have to meet.
 To keep the unscrupulous, did I spell that right, growers out of the market.